Skip to main content

 • Freedom Sponsor – $2,000 includes names on the website and the Juneteenth celebration.

-Please complete the sponsorship form by April 4, 2025.
+Please complete the sponsorship form.
 You may copy and paste this link on your browser to access the form: https://msu.co1.qualtrics.com/jfe/form/SV_3kHej6sYXaXS8PI.

 Details on community events are forthcoming.
 You may also visit the links below for the latest information.